bcgov/sso-keycloak/wiki/Our-Partners-the-Identity-Providers.md

 ## BC Service Card Integration

 BC Services Card provides an Open ID Connect authentication server.
 This is now available in production and is ready for the developers use.
 The IDIM team that manages BCSC integration is responsible for safeguarding the personal information that is available in a login context.
-They have a business requirement that integrations to BCSC cannot be shared without IDIM approval which ensures high level of identity assurance.
+To ensure high level of identity assurance, BCSC integrations require approval from the IDIM team before it can be integrated as a login option.
 ---------------------------------

 ### Options for teams with BCSC requirements